dtread4/Exploring-Histogram-based-Color-Constancy-LHCC/README.md

 1. Better command line argument handling with an argument parser
 2. Update from JSON to YAML files
-3. Simplifying the network structure/parameter pairing (e.g. a more hard-coded model structure to trim the parameter files)
+3. Simplifying the network structure/parameter pairing (e.g., a more hard-coded model structure to trim the parameter files)

 ## <ins>Citation</ins>